What Is Friendship? Benefits Of Emotional Support On Mental Health

 Characteristics that strengthen friendships

-Friendships are relationships that can be strengthened over time, and there are friendship skills that you can develop that may help to build stronger connections.
+Friendships are often founded on shared interests, but they are relationships that can be strengthened over time.
+There are friendship skills that you can develop that may help to build stronger connections.
 Some characteristics that may help to strengthen relationships between friends may include emotional support, vulnerability, and communication.

 Strong emotional support